What are energy drinks?

 Energy drinks are beverages that have a stimulant, usually caffeine, added to them.
-They may also have ingredients like sugar, artificial sweeteners, vitamins, minerals, amino acids, and herbs.
+Sugar, sugar substitutes, vitamins, minerals, amino acids, and herbs may also be added.

 The amount of caffeine in an energy drink is listed on its label.
-A single-serve energy drink can have up to 180 mg of caffeine.
-In comparison, 1 cup of coffee (250 mL) has 135 mg of caffeine.
+Up to 180 mg of caffeine can be in a single-serve energy drink.
+In comparison, 1 cup of brewed coffee (250 mL) has approximately135 mg of caffeine.
 Multi-serving containers cannot have more than 180 mg of caffeine in 500 mL.

 These maximum levels of caffeine must include the caffeine from all ingredients.
 Yerba mate, guarana and black tea are natural sources of caffeine that may be in energy drinks.

 The amount of sugar in an energy drink is listed on its label.
 The amount of sugar can be as high as, or often higher than, the amount in other sugary drinks.
 Excess calories from sugary drinks can lead to weight gain.
-Instead of sugar, some energy drinks are sweetened with aspartame and acesulfame potassium, the same artificial sweeteners used in most "diet" drinks.
+Instead of sugar, some energy drinks are sweetened with aspartame and acesulfame potassium, the same sugar substitutes used in most “diet” drinks.

 Vitamins, minerals and amino acids

 If an energy drink contains vitamins, minerals, and/or amino acids, these are listed on its label.
-The amounts vary largely between products but are regulated by Health Canada to make sure the levels are within safe limits for healthy adults.
-The vitamins, minerals, and amino acids added to energy drinks can be found naturally in many foods.
+The amounts vary between products.
+Health Canada regulates these amounts to make sure they are within safe limits for healthy adults.

 How are energy drinks regulated?